 Are you happy now?
 Is this what you wanted?
 Are you proud of me?
 Are you proud of yourself?
 Did I do it right?
 Is this how things were supposed to be?

-Somehow, in my recent crying fit, all the things I discovered about how toxic the church’s teachings have been in this area of my life moved from my head down into my heart and then out to rest of my body.
+I’ve thought a lot about the problems purity culture has sown in my life, but in my recent crying fit, all the things I discovered about how toxic the church’s teachings have been in this area of my life moved from my head down into my heart and out to rest of my body.
 I felt the weight of all that I had lost, all that my life has missed out on – all of the missed opportunities for warmth, intimacy, and touch; all the beautiful, amazing women I hurt as I left them hanging, just as things were starting to get good; all the love that I never let in; all these potent, vital life experiences that I let slip by.
 It all hit me, all at once, in a gush of molten, bloody tears.

 O, my God, my God.
 I have forsaken so much.
 I have wasted so many opportunities to love and be loved.
-I have sacrificed so much of my life on the altar of a false idol named Purity.
+I have sacrificed so much of my life on the altar of a false Purity idol.

 And what have I received in return?

-I thought my lack of finding intimate, loving relationship was my fault.
+I thought my failure to find intimate, loving relationship was my fault.
 I thought either I sucked at relationships or I just plain sucked myself.
 I felt utterly undesirable.
-I had no confidence, and that’s unappealing and so in the few times when I worked up the courage to ask someone out, it’s no wonder many of them said no. And then I’d feel even less desirable.
-Or in the even fewer cases where they said yes, we might go out for a couple dates and then my fear-and-shame trigger would go off and then I’d flee.
+I had no confidence, and of course that’s unappealing, so in the few instances when I worked up the courage to ask someone out, it’s no wonder many of them said no. And then I’d feel even less desirable.
+Or in the even rarer cases where they said yes, we might go out for a couple dates but then my fear-and-shame trigger would go off and I’d flee.
 And when that would happen, I would blame myself.
-And then again, I’d feel even less desirable than before.
+And then I’d feel even less desirable than before.

 It was a pretty vicious cycle of despair.